AlexsLemonade/scpca-nf/external-data-instructions.md

 See the [section below on file organization](#file-organization) for more information on how to set up your files.

 3. Create a [metadata file](#prepare-the-metadata-file) - Create a TSV (tab separated values) file with one sequencing library per row and pertinent information related to that sequencing run in each column.
+See the [section below on preparing a metadata file](#prepare-the-metadata-file) for more information on creating a metadata file for your samples.

 4. Create a [config file](#configuration-files) and [define a profile](#setting-up-a-profile-in-the-configuration-file) - Create a configuration file that stores user defined parameters and a profile indicating the system and other system related settings to use for executing the workflow.
+See the [section below on configuring `scpca-nf` for your environment](#configuring-scpca-nf-for-your-environment) for more information on setting up the configuration files to run Nextflow on your system.

 Once you have set up your environment and created these files you will be able to start your run as follows, adding any additional optional parameters that you may choose: